GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 Usually, you need a unique ID in the property drawer of a heading to be able to refer to it from a link.

-Scrapyard allows referring any bookmark or page archive from notes through a link with `ext+scrapyard://` protocol which requires a UUID of a referred item (the addon help provides more details on linking).
+Scrapyard allows referring any bookmark or page archive from the text of notes through a link with `ext+scrapyard://` protocol.
+Such links require an UUID of the referred item (the addon help provides more details on linking).

 **3. Tagging**